 By the miracles of longitude and a spherical Earth I arrived in Denver before I took off in Hong Kong.
 My body clock deceived by bright sunshine and blue skies.

-I took a shuttle bus directly to House of Motorrad in Boulder and in the early evening of the long good Friday introduced myself to the owner, Benjamin with whom I had been corresponding for months by email.
+I took a shuttle bus directly to House of Motorrad in Boulder and in the early evening of the long good Friday introduced myself to the owner, Benjamin with whom I had been corresponding by email for months.

-As I entered the shop I saw a grey coloured Africa Twin.
+As I entered the shop I saw a grey coloured Honda Africa Twin.

-I quickly checked my email history with Ben and saw quite clearly that I had asked many many many times for Metzler Karoo 3s or Continental TCK80s to be fitted.
+I quickly checked my email history with Ben and saw quite clearly that I had asked many many many times for Metzler Karoo 3s or Continental TKC 80s to be fitted.
 I would also have been happy with a pair of Dunlop D606 or Pirelli MT21s.
 Seriously?

 I raised the issue with Ben and he informed me that the tyres were ‘good enough’.